 This chapter describes the methods that have been used to determine the emissions of rail transport in the Netherlands.
 This includes both passenger transport and freight transport.
 Most railway transport in the Netherlands uses electricity, generated at stationary power plants.
 Emissions resulting from electricity generation for railways are not included in this source category.
-This source category covers only the exhaust emissions from diesel-powered rail transport in the Netherlands.
-Diesel is used mostly for freight transport, although there are still some diesel-powered passenger lines as well.

-Besides exhaust emissions from diesel trains, this source category also includes emissions due to wear, which result from friction and spark erosion of the current collectors (pantographs) and the overhead contact lines.
+This source category only covers the exhaust emissions from diesel-powered rail transport in the Netherlands.
+Diesel is mostly used for freight transport, although there are some diesel-powered passenger lines as well.
+This source category also includes emissions due to wear, which result from friction and spark erosion of the current collectors (pantographs) and the overhead contact lines.
 This results, among other things, in emissions of particulate matter, copper and lead from trains, trams and metros.